 You can use semi-sweet chocolate chips or chocolate wafers.
 Personally, I’ve noticed dipping the peanut butter mixture in chocolate wafers is better.
 It’s because chocolate wafers melt to a somewhat thinner consistency so they don’t require as much oil.

-Once you dip each ball into the chocolate, place it back on the parchment paper and freeze them for another 5 minutes to harden the chocolate.
+Once you dip each ball into the melted chocolate, place it back on the parchment paper and freeze them for another 5 minutes to harden the chocolate.

 It’s best to keep them refrigerated until a little bit before serving as they will last longer and you don’t need to worry about the chocolate getting soft.
 Also some peanut butter brands require refrigeration once opened.
 If you’d like to serve them at room temperature just set them out an hour or so before serving.